tim-peterson/omniphenotype/README.md

 - Figure 2B statistics (enrichment analysis) was performed using SciPy.
 The code is available via [here](https://colab.research.google.com/drive/17Ib8tomocbfb6Hz8owC-HQwja3uYOciu?usp=sharing)
 ### Figure 3

-- preceeding this analysis, we dumped all of PubMed into a database table, which we then queried for the co-occurrence of `{gene} AND {condition}`.
+- For the common disease restricted analysis in Figure S1, preceeding this analysis, we dumped all of PubMed into a MySQL database table, which we then queried for the co-occurrence of `{gene} AND {condition}`.

 ### Figure 4